-E. Interest Bearing Certificates of Deposit, Demand Deposit Accounts, Saving Accounts, NOW Checking Accounts or Money Market Accounts
+D. Interest Bearing Certificates of Deposit, Demand Deposit Accounts, Saving Accounts, NOW Checking Accounts or Money Market Accounts

-The Investment Officer and Investment Manager may deposit public funds in non-negotiable interest bearing certificates of deposit, (including through the Certificate of Deposit Account

-Registry Service, or CDARS), demand deposit accounts, savings accounts, NOW checking accounts and money market accounts in banks organized under the laws of this state and/or in national banks organized under the laws of the United States and doing business and situated in the State of Florida, provided that such banks are Qualified Public Depositories ("QPD"s) and any such deposits are secured by the Florida Security for Public Deposits Act, Chapter 280, Florida Statutes.
-OPDs are confirmed by the Florida Chief Financial Officer and the Florida Department of Financial Services and the list of current OPDs can he obtained https://www.myfloridacfo.com/division/treasury/collateral-management.
+The Investment Officer may deposit public funds in non-negotiable interest bearing certificates of deposit, (including through the Certificate of Deposit Account Registry Service, or CDARS), demand deposit accounts, savings accounts, NOW checking accounts and money market accounts in banks organized under the laws of this state and/or in national banks organized under the laws of the United States and doing business and situated in the State of Florida, provided that such banks are qualified public depositories and any such deposits are secured by the Florida Security for Public Deposits Act, Chapter 280, Florida Statutes.